Because of the current health crisis, all our usual habits are being disrupted—most notably our social habits.

 3. If you have a great product it should come easy to you.

 4. It carries far more weight than any of the other media methods above.

-Can you guess what it is?
-If you answered Word of Mouth Marketing, you were right.
-Word of Mouth Marketing is a ‘consumer-to-consumer’ based marketing technique.
+Word of Mouth Marketing is the best ‘consumer-to-consumer’ based marketing technique.
 Sealing the deals at a trade show by making sure your engagement is high and Word Of Mouth Marketing can take you there.

 Myth: Word of Mouth Marketing is about getting others to spread your ‘marketing message.’

 Truth: Word of Mouth Marketing is really about building a great product and letting your customer pass on the news however they feel.

 Word-of-Mouth marketing builds immediate value and worth for your company/product because it comes from a trusted source – business partners, peers, relatives, friends and so forth.
 How many times have you tried that new razor or brand of gum just because someone else told you how great it was?
 I bet you can think of at least one time and it may even be recent.
 That was Word-of-Mouth advertising – effortless to do and great for the product.

 But how can this be encouraged and transfer over into a trade show environment?
 Word-of-Mouth can greatly increase the interest at your booth during a trade show.Try some of these simple techniques to help boost the word that is spread about you at a trade show.